-To make the cake preheat oven to 325 degrees.
+Preheat oven to 325℉.
 Grease two 9-inch round cake pans, then line each with parchment paper (cut to fit), then grease the parchment.
 Flour the pans and set aside.

 In a medium bowl, whisk together the flour, baking powder, and salt.
 Set aside.